isw-kudos/kudos-docs/docs/boards/cp/store.md

 Obtaining your licence key:

-1. Register for oue store with your Name and email address.
+1. Register for our store with your Name and email address.

 1. Click the link in the email we sent to verify your account.

 1. Create Your Organisation and Login client, details below.

-1. Click `Create Free Licence`
+1. Click `Create Activities+ Licence`

 1. Click `Download Licences`